jayza/ImgurAPI/README.md

     * _(Since the token authorization type responds with a hash query im gonna leave it out)_
 * Send GET, POST, PUT, DELETE requests.
 * Error handling for requests.
+* Output the response data from requests to JSON.

 ### Future Plans